serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Now, very reasonably, you are probably thinking, “Yeah, okay, Facebook is one thing; they have a giant engineering team.
 But for me, having only one API endpoint is too risky.
 What if it goes down?
 How do I handle that much load?
 What about security?”

-You are absolutely correct: with one HTTP endpoint, you need be entirely sure that endpoint never goes down and that it scales on demand.
+You are absolutely correct: with one HTTP endpoint, you need be be entirely sure that endpoint never goes down and that it scales on demand.

 That’s where serverless comes in.